Mongolian beef is a very mysterious recipe that came to us from China. You’ve probably seen it in Asian restaurants, especially Chinese takeaways.

 Add the sauce along with salt and pepper and cook for another minute.
 Make sure you stir constantly to avoid burning the meat.

 Top with sliced scallions.
 Serve with steamed broccoli or cauliflower rice.
+Make sure to save this recipe to your low carb beef dishes for dinner.

 Related: